Geodesically Complete Curvature-Bounce Inflation: Linear perturbations and infrared regularity

 The direct low-$n$ mode evolution should therefore be interpreted as an infrared regularity test of the curvature-bounce background, while the observable pivot-scale predictions are controlled by the later slow-roll branch discussed in Sec.~\ref{sec:observables}.
 The two analyses are complementary: the slow-roll calculation establishes observational viability, while the direct infrared evolution shows that the nonsingular background remains linearly well behaved in the regime most sensitive to the bounce.

 A separate scalar-only post-inflation continuation can show late-time growth in auxiliary scalar variables in the absence of a realistic reheating completion.
-We do not regard that as part of the core inflationary claim.
+That is not part of the core inflationary claim.
 The robust result needed here is stronger: on the exact solved background, the closed-universe infrared tensor and scalar sectors evolve linearly and regularly through the bounce and inflationary era, the scalar canonicalization factor $\Ucal_n$ has a finite bounce limit, the continuum coefficient $c_n(t)$ has a removable single-point bounce singularity, and the physical curvature perturbation behaves properly during inflation itself.